2017–18 Arsenal F.C. season: FA Cup

 In the FA Cup, Arsenal entered the competition in the third round and were drawn away to Nottingham Forest.
-Arsenal were knocked out in the third round for the first time under Arsène Wenger.
+Arsenal were knocked out in the third round for the first time since 1996 and therefore the first time under Arsène Wenger.

 EFL Cup

 Arsenal entered the competition in the third round and were drawn at home to Doncaster Rovers.
 The Gunners were drawn at home for the fourth round with Norwich City the confirmed visitors.
 Arsenal were drawn against West Ham United at home for the quarter-finals.
 Arsenal drew Chelsea in the semi-finals, with the first leg taking place at Stamford Bridge.